14 of the most terrifying songs that aren’t metal

 This is a song a medical student who likes to beat women to death with a hammer.
 Sure, it’s performed in the style of a sea shanty on a children’s show.
 And it’s performed by the most beloved rock band of all time, eternal purveyors of unity and love.
 But those things only add to the twisted horror of the fact that this is a song a medical student who likes to beat women to death with a hammer.

 Bruce Springsteen – Nebraska (1982)

 When 19-year-old Charles Starkweather killed 11 people in Nebraska and Wyoming with his 14-year-old girlfriend Caril Ann Fugate, the media presented them as without-a-cause teens on a high-flying spree.
-But on his 1982 solo album on down-and-out American lives, the Boss’s song about the tale invokes all the hopelessness, nihilism, and broken American dreams that led Starkweather to commit his terrible crimes.
+But on his 1982 solo album on down-and-out American lives, The Boss’ song about the tale invokes all the hopelessness, nihilism, and broken American dreams that led Charles Starkweather to commit his terrible crimes.
 Sometimes, the ugly truth is an overwhelmingly quiet one.

 JPEGMAFIA – Real Nega (2018)

 More than anything, it’s the beat of this track by Baltimore’s JPEGMAFIA that makes it terrifying.
-Obvious, the verses spat here are harsh and intense, and child’s voice reciting the chorus will put hackles up.
+Obviously the verses spat here are harsh and intense, and the child’s voice reciting the chorus will put hackles up.
 But it’s the croak leading into the steady ululating noise and frantic pitter-patter drums behind it that will really make the listener’s skin crawl.
-Feels like you’re listening to the soundtrack of some truly awful, unholy shit beong done to another human being.
+Feels like you’re listening to the soundtrack of some truly awful, unholy shit being done to another human being…